 - ½ teaspoon Dijon mustard

-- 2 large whole wheat wraps or lavash bread
+- 2 10-inch whole wheat or gluten-free flatbreads or tortillas

-- In a small bowl, whisk together the apple cider vinegar, tamari, olive oil, ½ teaspoon of sea salt, ½ teaspoon of garlic powder, black pepper, and oregano.
+In a small bowl, whisk together the apple cider vinegar, tamari, olive oil, ½ teaspoon of sea salt, ½ teaspoon of garlic powder, black pepper, and oregano.
 Place the eggplant in a large dish, and pour the mixture over it.
-Let marinate for an hour or two.
+Allow the eggplant to marinate for an hour or two.